 Liu Xiaobo was formally moved to Jinzhou Prison in Liaoning, his home province, on May 24, 2010.
 On June 26, 2017—with about three years left in his prison sentence—Chinese authorities transferred Liu to a nearby hospital on medical parole for late stage liver cancer, where he remained under guard.
 Liu Xiaobo died in Liaoning on July 13, 2017.
 He was 61.

 Liu Xiaobo was a renowned literary critic, writer, and political activist.
-He served as president of the Independent Chinese PEN Center from 2003 to 2007 and then served as an honorary president.
+He served as president of the Independent Chinese PEN Center (ICPC) from 2003 to 2007 and then served as an honorary president.
 He was a professor at Beijing Normal University and was a visiting scholar at several universities outside of China, including the University of Oslo, the University of Hawaii, and Columbia University in New York City.
 Liu Xiaobo was the winner of the 2009 PEN/Barbara Goldsmith Freedom to Write Award and the 2010 Nobel Peace Prize.

-He was poignantly represented by an empty chair at the Nobel ceremony in Oslo.
-When told of the announcement after October 8, he wept and told his wife, Liu Xia, that it was dedicated to the martyrs of Tiananmen.
+2010: On Februrary 11, 2010, the Beijing High Court rejects Liu Xiaobo’s appeal.
+On October 8, Liu Xiaobo is awarded the Nobel Peace Prize.
+Unable to attend the Nobel ceremony in Oslo, he is poignantly represented by an empty chair.
+When told of the announcement, he wept and told his wife, Liu Xia, that it is dedicated to the martyrs of Tiananmen.
 Liu Xia has been under house arrest since the award announcement.